-Airlines Again Board Travelers Barred By Travel Order, As Trump Vows To Fight
+Federal Agencies Suspend Travel Order's Enforcement, As Trump Vows To Fight

 America

-Airlines Again Board Travelers Barred By Travel Order, As Trump Vows To Fight
+Federal Agencies Suspend Travel Order's Enforcement, As Trump Vows To Fight

-On Friday night, a federal judge in Seattle temporarily halted the enforcement of President Trump's executive order that bans travelers and immigrants from seven largely Muslim countries.
-By Saturday morning, some airlines had already begun acting on that judge's ruling, saying they would resume boarding travelers covered under the ban.
+On Friday night, a federal judge in Seattle temporarily halted the enforcement of President Trump's executive order on immigration.
+By Saturday, federal officials had announced they would be complying with the ruling, and airlines said they would resume boarding travelers covered under the ban.

+The Department of Homeland Security "has suspended any and all actions implementing the affected sections of the Executive Order," a department spokeswoman said in a statement.
+Accordingly, department officials are no longer flagging travelers simply because they are from the seven majority-Muslim countries temporarily barred by Trump's order.

+Meanwhile, a State Department spokesperson tells NPR that officials with the department are also adhering to the decision.
+The department has provisionally revoked somewhere between 60,000 and 100,000 individuals' visas, according to different accounts; under Saturday's announcement, the State Department says that move has been reversed — and that "individuals with visas that were not physically cancelled may now travel if the visa is otherwise valid."

 Qatar Airways, which services many of the predominantly Middle Eastern countries barred by Trump, announced that it had been directed by U.S. Customs and Border Protection to board nationals with valid documents from Syria, Libya, Iraq, Iran, Somalia, Sudan and Yemen.